RX2Solutions/RX2Solutions.github.io/infrastructure/staging-site/README.md

 - Private S3 bucket for site assets
 - CloudFront distribution with Origin Access Control (OAC)
+- CloudFront Function to rewrite Jekyll-style pretty URLs to `index.html`
 - ACM certificate in `us-east-1`
 - Route 53 `A` and `AAAA` alias records for `rx2solutions-staging.instantbrains.com`